jobeans24/Employee-Tracker/README.md

 ## Description

-This application allows the user to create
+This application allows the user to create to create a database containing an employee tracker.
+The database will include the department, the employee role, salary and employee information, allowing the user to be able to access the database and its contents through the terminal command-line.